 Inam's Corner

-His debut book, ‘Making of a Qasba: The Story of Amroha,‘ is the first comprehensive English historical account of Amroha, a city in Uttar Pradesh, India.
-It helps showcase artists from Amroha to the world.
+I also take a keen interest in the arts and how they can act as a bridge between communities.
+My debut book, ‘Making of a Qasba: The Story of Amroha,‘ is the first comprehensive English historical account of Amroha, a city in Uttar Pradesh, India.

 Articles Authored by Inam